 This reporting obligation applies to school staff in a position of authority.
 This can include principals, assistant principals and campus principals.
 Any staff member in a position of authority who becomes aware that an adult associated with their school (such as an employee, contractor, volunteer or visitor) poses a risk of sexual abuse to a child under the age of 16 under their care, authority or supervision, must take all reasonable steps to remove or reduce that risk.

-This may include removing the adult (ie persons aged 18 years and over) from working with children pending an investigation and reporting your concerns to Victoria Police.
+This may include removing the adult (i.e. persons aged 18 years and over) from working with children pending an investigation and reporting your concerns to Victoria Police.

 If a school staff member in a position of authority fails to take reasonable steps in these circumstances, this may amount to a criminal offence.